sensignal/cstruct/arduino/README.md

 # CStruct for Arduino

-An Arduino library for packing and unpacking binary data with a simple format string syntax.
+A lightweight, portable Arduino library for packing and unpacking binary data using Python-style format strings.

 ## Features